 Curriculum Development Team: Daniel Bell, Ph.D.
 Rob L. Wood, Ed.D.
 Yi Yang, Ph.D.
-Advisory Board (listed on page 237)
+Advisory Board (listed on page 246)

-The M.S. in Instructional Design and Performance Technology (IDPT) balances theory and practice to develop student competencies in the disciplines of instructional systems design (ISD) and human performance technology (HPT).
-Students will complete courses in both focus areas as well as an internship/practicum that serves as a capstone.
-Most of the courses have an application requirement that involves creating an instructional or performance product.
-The culminating class requires students to assemble a portfolio of application products and make a presentation to demonstrate mastery of the program outcomes.
+The Master of Science - Instructional Design and Performance Technology (IDPT) balances theory and practice to develop student competencies in the disciplines of instructional systems design (ISD) and human performance technology (HPT).
+Courses have an application requirement that involves creating an instructional or performance product.
+The capstone project provides students with the opportunity to apply their learned expertise to solve a real-world learning and performance problem.
+In the final course students assemble a portfolio of application products and make a presentation to demonstrate mastery of the program outcomes.
 Because this program is aligned with industry standards, graduates are equipped with the skills and abilities necessary to excel as learning and performance improvement professionals.